grahamblevins/laravel-assets/README.md

 );
 ```

+## Example

-## Example - Include all stylesheets and scripts
+Include all stylesheets and scripts for the current environment.

 ```html
 <html>